-- A pre-existing condition is a disability arising from a disease or injury for which you received medical care before your insurance started.
-Medical care is considered to be obtained when you consult a doctor, use medication on the advice of a doctor, or receive other medical services and supplies. - This limitation does not apply if your disability starts after you have been continuously insured for 1 year, or you have not had medical care for the disease or injury for a continuous period of 90 days ending on or after the date your insurance took effect. - Any period in which you fail to participate or cooperate in a reasonable and customary treatment program.
-A reasonable and customary treatment program is a systematic treatment that - is performed or prescribed by a legally licensed doctor of medicine; and - is of the nature and frequency usually required for the condition involved. - Depending on the severity of the condition, you may be required to be under the care of a specialist.
+- A pre-existing condition which is a disability arising from a disease or injury for which you received medical care before your insurance started.
+Medical care is considered to be obtained when you consult a doctor, uses medication on the advice of a doctor, or receives other medical services or supplies. - Any period in which you fail to participate or cooperate in a reasonable and customary treatment program.
+A reasonable and customary treatment program is a systematic treatment that is performed or prescribed by a legally licensed doctor of medicine; and - is of the nature and frequency usually required for the condition involved.

+Depending on the severity of the condition, you may be required to be under the care of a specialist.